-When you restrict addresses or domains:
+When you restrict addresses or domains

 - To allow internal messages between users within your organization (the set of domains associated with your company or school), check the Bypass this setting for internal messages box.
+The set of domains for your organization includes parent domains and subdomains.

 - Email delivery restrictions apply to all users in the organizational unit.
 You can set up different restriction policies for different organizations.